HEACIT/heacit.github.io/source/index.rst

 ========================

 This is the main website of the High-Energy Astrophysics Code, Interfaces and Tools (HEACIT) working group.

-The HEACIT collaboration is a working group that seeks to identify how the landscape of astrophysical software enables or can improve the impact of high energy astrophysical data.
+The HEACIT collaboration seeks to identify how the landscape of astrophysical software enables or can improve the impact of high energy astrophysical data.
 This includes maximizing the return of current and future observations, as well as increasing their usability and